healde/Excel-VBA/importation/readMeTwice.md

 A provider is in charge of managing a _query_ and **ensure the _connection_** to a source for importing the right data.

 > [!NOTE]
-> **Connections and Data Tables** : Getting any imported data into a displayed table is a complet other step after processing a connection, even main functionnalities use two in one process.
+> **Connections and Data Tables** : Retrieving any imported data into a displayed table is a complet other step after processing a connection, even main functionnalities use two in one process.

 The resulting `.workbookConnection` object which is accessible within Vba also get `.connectionType` property.
 Each provider get a **list of source type** which are possible to connect with.
 <br>